Terms used in the text.

 The main sources of taxonomic nomenclature are the

-Catalogue of Seed Plants of the West Indies by Pedro Acevedo-Rodríguez and Mark T. Strong referred to as the Catalogue, Howard's
+by Pedro Acevedo-Rodríguez and Mark T. Strong referred to as the

-Flora of the Lesser Antilles referred to as FLA, and Franklin S. Axelrod's
+Catalogue, Howard's Flora of the Lesser Antilles referred to as FLA,

-A Systamatic Vademecum to the Vascular Plants of
+and Franklin S. Axelrod's A Systematic Vademecum to the Vascular Plants

 Puerto Rico referred to as F. Axelrod.